Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

  copy your Google Play License Public Key into the Sources & Destinations section of your project in Amplitude.
  You must put in a key for every single project in Amplitude where you want revenue to be verified.

-There are two main Android libraries for revenue verificaitons: AIDL and Google Play Billing.
+There are two main Android libraries for revenue verifications: AIDL and Google Play Billing.
 AIDL is older and deprecated.
 See [this Google guide](https://developer.android.com/google/play/billing/migrate) on how to migrate, as well as the class specification for the [Purchase class](https://developer.android.com/reference/com/android/billingclient/api/Purchase).

 After a successful purchase transaction, add the purchase data and receipt signature to the Revenue object: